dmauser/azure-hub-spoke/vpner-hub-spoke/README.md

 The solution involves ExpressRoute connectivity between On-premises and Azure.

-On-premises is emulated in Azure, network by using a ExpressRoute Virtual Network Gateway and a open-source VPN solution (OPNSense)  as network virtual applicance NVA.
+On-premises is emulated in Azure, network by using a ExpressRoute Virtual Network Gateway and a open-source VPN solution (OPNSense)  as network virtual appliance NVA.
 The OPNSense will be configured to establish a IPSec tunnel with the Azure Virtual Network Gateway over the ExpressRoute private peering.

 There's a dedicated ExpressRoute for the Azure Hub (azure-er-circuit) and another dedicated to on-premises (branch-er-circuit).
 There's an virtual interconnection between both circuits is facilitated by a virtual router hosted on an ExpressRoute Service Provider.